givka/bedetheque-scraper/README.md

 ## How it works

-It fetches a free proxy list with low timeout, then procede to scrape all comic series letter by letter from bedetheque.com.
+It fetches a free proxy list with low timeout, then procede to scrape all comic series and albums letter by letter from bedetheque.com.
-The DataBase will be written in the folder database/series.json It will retry 5 times by serie until the serie is scraped.
-You can rerun this script after completion to scrape series that were not scraped.
+It will retry 5 times by serie until the serie and its albums are scraped.
 ## Installation

 ```bash